 1910 Theodore Roosevelt

-Alec SolderAlec is a captain of team 577.
-He is a junior at Staples High School.
-This is his third year in robotics and the robotics program is run in his home.
+Alec SolderAlec is the senior captain of team 577.
+He is a senior at Staples High School.
+This is his fourth year in robotics and the robotics program is run in his home.

 Alec is passionate about many aspects of science and engineering.
-In addition to robotics awards, Alec was a 2013 state finalist and received the honor of doing an oral presentation at the CT Junior Science and Humanities Symposium on a biometrics project he did at Draper Laboratory in Cambridge MA and Yale University.
+In addition to robotics awards, Alec was a 2013 state finalist and received the honor of doing an oral presentation at the CT Junior Science and Humanities symposium on a biometrics project he did at Draper Laboratory in Cambridge MA and Yale University.
 Alec was also a state finalist for both the Alexion Award in Biotechnology and the Pfizer Award in Life Sciences, at the 2013 CT Science and Engineering Fair.
 Previously, Alec received a CT Science and Engineering Fair Engineering Award for a pneumatically-powered physics science project designed to save swimmers, for which he also received the Goodrich Award for Excellence In Engineering.
 For that invention, Alec also received the CT Academy of Science and Engineering (CASE) Award, CT Invention Convention Recognized Inventor Award, the CT Safety Science Award and the Stanley-Black & Decker Tools Award.
-This past summer, Alec worked in a social robotics laboratory at Yale on a project to help children with autism.
+Alec enjoyed several summers taking courses in engineering, math and physics at the Johns Hopkins Center for Talented Youth, and studied RobotC one summer at Brown University.
+In the summer of 2012, Alec worked in a social robotics laboratory at Yale on a project to help children with autism.
+This past summer, Alec worked in an astrophysics laboratory at Yale studying blasars.

-In addition to his scientific pursuits, Alec has been playing lacrosse for more than six years.
-More recently he picked up rugby and enjoyed being a member of the Staples rugby team.
+In addition to his scientific pursuits, Alec has played lacrosse for more than six years and was a member of the Staples rugby team.
 Alec’s interests also include playing the bass.
 He plays the upright acoustic bass in the Staples Orchestra, in 2010 received the 1st Place Honors Musician Award and served as the principal bassist in the Fairfield County Strings Honors Orchestra, and he also enjoys playing rock on the electric bass.

-Troy is a junior at Staples High School and this is his second year on the team.
+Troy is a senior at Staples High School, this is his third year on the team and he is a co-captain.

 ‘A Journey to Tronozard,’ a science fiction story that Troy wrote when he was 10 years old, won a National NASA award.
 NASA published the story and sent Troy to the US Space and Rocket Center on an all-expense paid trip.